danecollins/tp/README.md

 * Can now view and edit places

 ## Todo
-TODO: Add place form
-TODO: Add users
-TODO: User checks
-TODO: User login
+TODO: User registration form
 TODO: Add cancel button to edit form
 TODO: Figure out how to get db back from heroku
-TODO: Get rid of hr in login page
+TODO: Get rid of <hr> in login page
+TODO: Need a way to share a place, can do by url but no UI

 ## Details
 * Using sqlite for database for now